One of the most important parts of my office & craft room makeover was a desk. It is an office and I need a place for my computer.

-It was a great way to add a desk without taking up much needed crafting space.
-Also figuring out how to build a desk in a closet was the perfect budget friendly solution since I am redoing this entire space for only $100!
+It was a great way to add a desk without taking up much needed floor space.
+Also building a desk in the closet was the perfect budget friendly solution for my office.

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my full disclosure policy.

-It may seem impossible to makeover an entire room for only $100, but it it totally doable with just a little creativity.
-Which is why this desk in a closet was the perfect solution.
+It may seem impossible to makeover an entire room for so little, but it it totally doable with just a little creativity.

 If you need more storage for your desk, consider building a built in desk with desk cabinets instead.
 And you can still build it in a closet to save floor space.